 The Gualala region teems with excellent artists — painters, sculptors, musicians, dancers, photographers, writers, glass workers, jewelry makers, potters, and more.
 Many are former city folks who are happier pursuing art in an environment that fuels creativity.

-You can enjoy their work through changing monthly exhibits at the Gualala Arts Center and its Dolphin Gallery & Shop.
+You can enjoy their work through changing monthly exhibits at the Gualala Arts Center and its Dolphin Gallery.
 The Center also hosts performances throughout the year that include a chamber music series, jazz, lectures, and theater, as well as five yearly festivals (Whale & Jazz Festival in April/May; the Fine Arts Festival, May; Art in the Redwoods, August; Studio Discovery Tour, September; and the Holiday Festival of Trees in November).
 Many other events take place at the Center — some are free — so check the calendar to see what’s happening during your visit.

 Gualala Arts Center, 46501 Old State Highway, Gualala, 707-884-1138